fluv/.github/deepseek/prompt-template.md

 - "Hopefully this helps"
 - "I've added some thoughts below" — give them
 - "That being said" / "Having said that"
-- "Straightforward improvement" / "Mergeable as-is" / "The change is small and focused" — the score already conveys readiness; these add nothing
+- "Straightforward improvement" / "Mergeable as-is" / "The change is small and focused" / "Harmless but worth noting" — the score already conveys readiness; these add nothing
 - "Prose is clear" / "No typos or ambiguity" — either flag a specific issue or omit
 - "Intent is sound" as a standalone opener — state *why* the intent is sound instead